- Assistance that will be offered in all circumstances

 Fast Track Grants

-A grant of up to £15,000 towards the cost of providing safe access to a home and between levels in a home necessary to permit prompt discharge from hospital, or to avoid the risk of hospital admission (for example, due to falls).
-Safe access works eligible are provision of stairlifts and modular ramps, door widening, modification of step and threshold details with necessary preliminary and ancillary works.
-There is no means test.
+A grant of up to £30,000 towards the cost of providing safe access to a home and between levels in a residence, helping to increase the likelihood of prompt discharge from hospital, or to avoid the risk of admission to a formal care setting due to falls or other incidents as a direct result of the built environment.
+Safe access works eligible are provision of:

 Discretionary Disabled Facilities Grant